-Public and private warrants were assumed from Metromile Inc. ("Metromile") as part of the acquisition in July 2022, and these warrants do not meet the criteria for equity treatment and are recorded as a liability and presented under "Other liabilities and accrued expenses" on the consolidated balance sheets.
-These warrants are measured at fair value on a recurring basis at the end of each reporting period, with changes in fair value recognized and presented under "General and administrative expenses" in the consolidated statements of operations and comprehensive loss.
+Public and private warrants were assumed from Metromile Inc. ("Metromile") as part of the acquisition in July 2022, and these warrants do not meet the criteria for equity treatment and were recorded as a liability and presented under "Other liabilities and accrued expenses" on the condensed consolidated balance sheets.
+These warrants are measured at fair value on a recurring basis at the end of each reporting period, with changes in fair value recognized and presented under "General and administrative expenses" in the condensed consolidated statements of operations and comprehensive loss.

-The public warrants liability is classified as Level 1 for fair value hierarchy disclosure purposes as of September 30, 2024, due to the use of an observable market quote in an active market, following the listing of the public warrants in the New York Stock Exchange American in March 2023.
+The public warrants liability is classified as Level 1 for fair value hierarchy disclosure purposes as of March 31, 2025, due to the use of an observable market quote in an active market, following the listing of the public warrants in the New York Stock Exchange American in March 2023.
 The private warrants liability is classified as Level 2 as the Company utilizes the observable prices of the public warrants in deriving the value of the private placement warrants.
-The change in fair value of the Public and Private warrant liability amounted to less than \$0.1 million as of both September 30, 2024 and December 31, 2023.
+The change in fair value of the Public and Private warrant liability amounted to less than \$0.1 million as of both March 31, 2025 and December 31, 2024.